pen-lang/pen/doc/src/references/language/syntax.md

 ### Foreign import statement

-It imports a function in a foreign language.
+It imports a function from a foreign language.

 See [Foreign Function Interface (FFI)](/advanced-features/ffi.md) for more details.